ankurk91/bandwidth-notification-channel/README.md

 BANDWIDTH_API_TOKEN=
 BANDWIDTH_API_SECRET=
 BANDWIDTH_FROM=
-BANDWIDTH_SIMULATE=false
+BANDWIDTH_DRY_RUN=false
 ```
 * The `from` option is the phone number that your messages will be sent from.
-* The  `simulate` option allows to you test the channel without sending actual SMS.
+* The `dry_run` option allows to you test the channel without sending actual SMS.
-When set to `true`,  messages will be written to your application's log files instead of being sent to the recipient.
+When `dry_run` is set to `true`,  messages will be written to your application's log files instead of being sent to the recipient.

 ## Usage
 Now you can use the Bandwidth channel in the `via()` method inside your Notification class: